Learn how to play soccer with this complete guide. you will learn all the steps needed to rocket yourself to the next level.

-How do I play soccer?
-You need to know some of the basic rules of the game and then learn the techniques of using the soccer ball – control, kick, tackle, dribble, head and taking a set-piece.
+To play soccer, learn the game’s basic rules and then learn the techniques of using the soccer ball – control, kick, tackle, dribble, head, and taking a set-piece.

-In this article, I will guide you on all of the important skills you need to have to be able to play the game of soccer, plus there are advanced tips that will give you the edge.
-Videos can show you some things, but words explain it.
-The article goes into detail for every step, so grab a comfy chair and learn how to play soccer.
+In this article, I will guide you on all of the important skills you need to be able to play soccer, plus there are advanced tips that will give you the edge!

 How To Play Soccer: Rules

 Before a match game start, the direction the team plays needs to be decided.
 The captains and the referee will get together, and a coin will be flipped; the winner will decide which direction they will face in the first half.

 - A coin is flipped to decide who starts and the direction of the play

 - The ball is placed in the center circle

 - The winning team has a player in the center circle

 - The ball is kicked back to their team